Pieces of Black History: Did You Know?

 Lilian Bader: Pioneering Black Woman to Join the British Armed Forces

 The outbreak of World War Two in 1939, however, would be a surprisingly positive point for Lilian who found work as a Canteen Assistant at NAAFI, Catterick Camp.
-It took only seven weeks for Lilian to be disappointed, as she was sacked from her role due to the fact her father was born outside of the UK.
+It took only seven weeks for Lilian to be disappointed, as she was sacked from her role due to the fact of her father’s Barbadian heritage.
 Determined not to let her background be a stumbling block, Lilian found work again in January 1940.
 Based on a farm near RAF Topcliffe, Lilian was once again feeding soldiers who ventured outside of the base.

-Her academic prowess and personable nature shone through and after passing several exams, Lilian graduated as a First Class Airwoman and was soon in Shropshire where her skills saw her being promoted to Corporal and leading Aircraftwoman.
+Her academic prowess and personable nature shone through and after passing several exams, Lilian graduated as a First Class Airwoman and was soon in Shropshire where her skills saw her being promoted to Acting Corporal and leading Aircraftwoman (LACW) in December 1941.

-Lilian would go onto marry serviceman, Ramsay Bader in 1943; and in 1944, she was granted compassionate leave as she left to start a family with Ramsay.
 Her achievements did not stop once she left the army.
-Now a mother of two children, she sought it necessary to go back to school, achieving the necessary ‘O’ and ‘A’ levels to secure a degree at University of London; a degree that would let her go on to be a teacher.
+Lilian and Ramsay had two sons and, when they had grown up, she sought it necessary to go back to school, achieving the necessary ‘O’ and ‘A’ levels to secure a Bachelor of Arts degree at London University and then became a teacher.